Chesley Bonestell: Personal life

 After dropping out of architecture school at Columbia University in New York City in his junior year, Bonestell returned to San Francisco in 1910 to look for work.
 The following year, he married Mary Hilton, a childhood sweetheart.
 They lived in Berkeley and had a daughter Jane, born in 1912, but the couple divorced in 1918, and Bonestell moved back to New York City.

 In 1920, Bonestell went to England and found work as an illustrator.
 While there, he met and married the young opera singer Ruby Helder (in 1920), and the two later traveled in Italy.
 Bonestell and his second wife moved to New York City in 1927, where he worked for architectural firms until the Wall Street crash of 1929.
 He returned with Ruby to Berkeley in 1931 and the following year took work with the Golden Gate Bridge project.

 In 1938, he shifted his artistic work to motion pictures in Hollywood, producing matte paintings.
 That same year Ruby died at age 48 from alcoholism.

 He remarried his first wife Mary in 1940, and a few years later began producing the space art that would make him famous.
 Mary died in 1961.

 Bonestell moved back to Berkeley and in 1962 married Hulda Von Neumayer Ray, a photographer and long-time friend.
 The late 1960s social turmoil associated with Berkeley led Bonestell to move to Carmel, California in 1968, where he continued to paint.
 He lived there until his death in 1986 at the age of 98, with an unfinished painting on his easel.
 His daughter Jane died in 1989 and his widow Hulda died in 1998.

 Legacy

 During his lifetime, Bonestell was honored internationally for the contributions he made to the birth of modern astronautics, from a bronze medal awarded by the British Interplanetary Society to a place in the International Space Hall of Fame to an asteroid named for him.
 The Conquest of Space won the 1951 International Fantasy Award for nonfiction, one of the first two fantasy or science fiction awards anywhere, at the British SF Convention.
 The Science Fiction Hall of Fame inducted Bonestell in 2005, the first year it considered non-literary contributors.
 (Note: After inducting 36 fantasy and science fiction writers and editors from 1996 to 2004, the hall of fame dropped "fantasy" and made non-literary contributors eligible.
 Alongside one writer, the first three were Bonestell in the "Art" category, "dynamation" animator Ray Harryhausen, and filmmaker Steven Spielberg.)

+As pointed out in the 2018 documentary about Bonestell, the beginning of the real age of space exploration starting in the late 1950s would in a relatively short time replace or disprove many of his popular speculative depictions with genuine photographic images from space.
+Along with the construction of actual spacecraft, new discoveries from the 1960s onward would leave many of Bonestell’s imagined versions of space exploration from the 1940s and the 1950s more appreciated now for their historical and artistic values than for their once intended scientific accuracy or plausibility.